Services & Programs

 Problem-Solving & Assertiveness

 Second Step is a research-based curriculum that promotes social emotional growth in children.
 It teaches empathy, emotion management, and problem solving.
-Second Step lessons are taught by the school counseling in the classroom on a weekly basis.
+Second Step lessons are taught by the school counselor in the classroom on a weekly basis.